-Globally, it’s estimated that four out of five people who are blind don't need to be.
-And often it's a simple 20-minute operation that can restore their sight.
+It's estimated that four out of five people who are blind don't need to be.
+And often, it's a simple 20-minute operation that can restore their sight.

-Imagine seeing your family for the first time in decades or laying eyes on the grandchild you’d only ever heard before.
-Thanks to the work of Fred Hollow's thousands of people around the world can see again.
+Imagine seeing your family for the first time in decades or looking at the grandchild you've only ever heard.
+Thanks to the work of Fred Hollows, thousands of people around the world can see again.

-Flying in a few eye doctors and handing out cash wasn’t going to cut it for Fred.
-He believed that communities and governments needed to work together to tackle avoidable blindness.
+Flying in a few eye doctors and handing out cash wouldn't cut it for Fred.
+He believed communities and governments needed to work together to tackle avoidable blindness.
 He was more interested in the longer, more sustainable solutions.

-It began back in the early 1970s when Fred identified there was a high number of Australian Aboriginal people with treatable eye disorders.
+It began in the early 1970s when Fred identified a high number of Australian Aboriginal people with treatable eye disorders.
 He helped establish the National Trachoma and Eye Health Programme, which worked with over 460 Aboriginal communities to examine and treat over 27,000 people over just three years.
-He continued his work through the 80s, visiting Nepal, Eritrea, and Vietnam, training local eye health workers and building facilities.
+He continued his work through the 80s, visiting Nepal, Eritrea, and Vietnam, training local eye health workers, and building facilities.

 Sadly, Fred passed away in 1993.
-But even in his last months he travelled to Vietnam and helped train over 300 Vietnamese eye specialists in modern surgery techniques.
-The Fred Hollows Foundation was set up to carry on his work and legacy.
+But even in his last months, he travelled to Vietnam and helped train over 300 Vietnamese eye specialists in modern surgery techniques.
+The Fred Hollows Foundation was set up to continue his work and legacy.
 They're continuing to restore sight, train doctors and nurses, and work with governments of developing countries to strengthen their health systems.
-So far over two million people can see again thanks to their work.
+So far, over two million people can see again thanks to their work.